 When you look at your return rate, it’s important to note that there are different types of returns.
 Returns caused by products that failed to meet customers’ expectations are a question of product design.
 Returns due to delayed shipments, damaged products, or simply a case of the wrong SKU being sent are solely to blame on your holiday fulfillment partner.
 Track this KPI to get a clear picture of how much you’re paying because of returns.

 Lost or damaged inventory must be tracked in order to measure how much you’re spending on products that ultimately don’t contribute to your revenue.
 The cost of shrinkage is fundamental to quantifying the success of your holiday fulfillment partner.

 Holiday fulfillment cost

 What is your average cost to ship an order during the holidays?
-Having an at-a-glance idea of how much you’re spending per oder is useful for understanding fulfillment charges that you pay.
+Having an at-a-glance idea of how much you’re spending per order is useful for understanding the fulfillment charges that you pay.
 Factored in with the shipping charges you pass on to customers, this is the perfect KPI for setting prices to help cover your real fulfillment costs.

 When you look at your holiday fulfillment costs, consider this KPI in the context of several others.
 For example, if your 3PL services company has very low inventory shrinkage and error rates, you may pay more up front in monthly costs to the 3PL, but save more in the long run by avoiding the sort of customer service nightmares that can come from partnering up with a cheaper but ultimately less reliable fulfillment center Pennywise, pound foolish: this is no less true for holiday fulfillment.